jeanslack/FFcuesplitter/README.md

 FFcuesplitter is a multi-platform CUE sheet splitter entirely based on FFmpeg.
 Splits big audio tracks and automatically embeds tags using the information contained in the associated **"CUE"** sheet.
-It supports many input formats (due to FFmpeg), including APE format, without need installing extra audio libs or packages. automatically support multiple CUE sheet encodings.
-Can be used both as a Python module (API) and in command line mode.
+It supports multiple CUE sheet encodings and many input formats (due to FFmpeg), including APE format, without need installing extra audio libs and packages.
+Can be used both as a Python module (API) or in command line mode.

 # Features

-- It supports many input formats.
+- Supports many input formats.
-- Supported formats to output: wav, flac, ogg, mp3.
+- Convert to Wav, Flac, Ogg, Mp3.
-- Ability to copy codec without re-encoding.
+- Ability to copy source codec and format without re-encoding.
 - Auto-tag from .cue file data.
 - Supports multiple .cue file encodings.
 - Works on Linux, MacOs, FreeBSD, Windows.
-- Can be used both as a Python module and in command line mode.
+- Can be used both as a Python module or in command line mode.

 ## Requires